ksu-is/dnd-character-generator/README.md

 # dnd-character-generator
 generates playable dungeons and dragons 5th edition characters

 Program will take user input to generate a level 1 DnD character.
+The idea is to simply the character creation process for players new and old.